risav68111/nvim-config/README.md

 | [Git](https://git-scm.com/)                      | For cloning the configuration repo               |
 |--------------------------------------------------|--------------------------------------------------|

-## 📥 Installation
+##  Installation

-You can install this configuration using GitHub CLI or by downloading the repository as a ZIP file.
+You can install this configuration using Git/GitHub CLI or by downloading the repository as a ZIP file.

 Files will go inside the following folder location according to the OS.
 ---